rselbach/unico/README.md

 and appropriate alternatives (say http://localhost:8080/oauth2callback)

 2. Now go to https://developers.facebook.com/apps and create a new app.
-This is the app that will write on your Facebook wall on behalf of Unico.
+This is the app that will write on your Facebook wall on behalf of gplus2others.
 Again, take note of the app ID and Secret.

 3. Visit https://dev.twitter.com/apps/new and create a new app.
-Not surprisingly, that's the app that will post to your twitter feed on behalf of Unico.
+Not surprisingly, that's the app that will post to your twitter feed on behalf of gplus2others.

 4. Create a file named `config.json` on the app root directory and set up **all** of the fields, like this: